terrainagency/ghost/README.md

   <img width="180" height="180" src="https://github.com/terrainagency/ghost/blob/main/assets/logo.svg" alt="Ghost: Agnostic GSAP and Tailwind Framework">
 </p>

-# Ghost
+# ghost-ui
 Ghost is a library of foundational code blocks, designed for practical use on projects built with GSAP and Tailwind.

 ```
-npm install -D ghost-ui
+npm i ghost-ui --save
 ```

-Ghost's code is non-obtrusive, and does not create any actions without implicit direction.
+Built to be non-obtrusive, all Ghost bases do not create any actions without implicit direction.
 It is designed to be as agnostic as possible, allowing the library to function freely accross a large variety of applications.

 # Usage
-Ghost was built primarily for high performance Shopify themes, and is intended to be used in on a byte-by-byte basis.
+Ghost is a high performance library, and is intended to be used on a byte-by-byte basis.

 # Concepts
-All Ghost objects are connected to DOM elements via id and class names that begin with `@`, and utilize native properties or `data-` attributes for configuration.
+All ghost-ui objects are connected to DOM elements via id and class names that begin with `@`, and utilize native properties or `data-` attributes for configuration.
 All classes are written in kebab-case

 ### Parent Selectors
 Parent selectors connect the functionality of Ghost interface and content components to HTML elements.